FHA cash-out refinance guide

 FHA cash-out refinance requirements

 - Credit score: While FHA loans often make headlines for allowing credit scores as low as 500, the reality is you’ll need a higher credit score to obtain the best deal on an FHA cash-out refinance.
 Some lenders will approve a credit score as low as 620, but the lowest rates will go to borrowers with credit scores of 740 or higher.
-If you’re hoping to do a cash-out refinance, work to improve your credit well ahead of applying.
+If you’re hoping to do a cash-out refinance, work to improve your credit well before applying.

 - Debt-to-income (DTI) ratio: In most cases, your DTI ratio can’t exceed 43 percent.
 If you have other loans or debt, it’s wise to try to pay things down before you apply for a refinance.